A Very Scalzi Christmas: Reception

-The book reviews were over all positive.
-The collection was discussed on Locus Magazine by Carolyn Cushman, who wrote that it might become a holiday standard for older folks with a fondness for the season and the right sense of humor.
-Publishers Weekly claimed that Scalzi fans would find something there that appealed, no matter their feelings for the holiday.
-Kirkus Reviews described the stories as a pleasant and often chuckleworthy Christmas trifle.
+At Locus Magazine, Carolyn Cushman suggested that the collection might become a "holiday standard".
+Publishers Weekly claimed that Scalzi fans would find something there that appealed, no matter their feelings for the holiday, while Kirkus Reviews described the stories as "pleasant and often chuckleworthy".
 And Tadiana Jones wrote on Fantasy Literature that the collection was an amusing way to while away an hour or two with Christmas-flavored works.